top of page

 *The secular clergy are allowed to marry.

-*The divorced are allowed to receive the Sacraments.
+*The divorced are allowed to receive the Sacraments and re-marry.

 These are just a few of the practices.